CaliKane/ScriptObservatory/robo-browser/README.md

 --------
 - ~~first pass implementation~~
 - enable autocomparing pages loaded with/without extension for bug reports
-- expose an API to control to robo-browser via the website
+- expose an API to give the robo-browser tasks via the website